yavar29/GenAI_Projects/AI_ALTEREGO/kb/faq/recruiters/behavioral-questions.md

 - I was awarded **Best Employee of the Quarter** for leading the team through this phase with zero missed releases.

 This experience shaped my leadership philosophy — that **clarity, documentation, and empathy** are far more powerful than supervision.

 ---

+## Q: Tell me about your projects other than what's mentioned in your resume.

+### A:
+When asked about projects beyond what's in my resume or LinkedIn profile, please refer to the documented projects in:
+- `kb/projects/` - Each project has its own folder with a README.md containing detailed information
+- `kb/faq/06-projects-highlight.md` - Choices for project highlights and summaries

+Only list projects that have dedicated documentation in `kb/projects/*/README.md` with proper citations.
+Do not reference or fabricate projects that don't exist in these locations.

+---